The Big Red Adventure: Reception

 Writing for Amiga Format, Andy Smith called The Big Red Adventure as a jolly good game, accessible to people who don't normally play adventure games and yet convoluted enough for people who do.
 Coming Soon magazine praised the graphics and humour.
 Generation 4 gave it 35% while PC Joker gave it 36%.

-Hardcore Gaming 101 gave a negative review in 2016, citing its "obscure puzzles, lame humor and heavy-handed satire".
+Hardcore Gaming 101 gave a negative review in 2016, citing the game's "obscure puzzles, lame humor and heavy-handed satire".